 Simplicity is the key to financial well-being.
 Whether it is investment products or financial decisions, life can be easy and uncomplicated if things are kept simple and easy to understand.
-This article is an attempt to make your financial decisions easy with respect to mutual funds.
-Mutual fund is a collective pool of money of multiple investors, invested in different financial products.
+This article is an attempt to make your financial decisions easy for mutual funds.
+A mutual fund is a collective pool of money of multiple investors, invested in different financial products.
 Mutual fund companies collect a fee from investors for joining or exiting a fund.
-The fee charged is known as load.
-Exit load is the fee levied by the company at the time of an investor leaving a scheme or investment fund.
-Open ended funds allow the investor the option to exit the investment as per his choice.
+The fee charged is known as a load.
+Exit load is the fee levied by the company at the time an investor leaves a scheme or investment fund.
+Open-ended funds allow the investor the option to exit the investment as per his choice.

-Every installment of the Systematic Investment Plan is calculated for exit load.
-If the lock-in period for the SIP installment is agreed upon as 12 months than the load will be applied within the same time frame.
+Every instalment of the Systematic Investment Plan is calculated for exit load.
+If the lock-in period for the SIP instalment is agreed upon as 12 months then the load will be applied within the same time frame.
 The same rule of exit load is applicable when an investor makes multiple investments of varied sums at different points in the fund.

 Every fund defines its own exit load and therefore investors are expected to read the terms and conditions carefully before investing in the mutual fund.
-Ideally, in most cases exit load is usually in the range of 0.25 to up to 3%.
-The rate and the lock-in time period differs too.
-For example, rate for redemption for 120 days can be different from rate applicable for redemption post six months.
+Ideally, in most cases, the exit load is usually in the range of 0.25 to up to 3%.
+The rate and the lock-in period differ too.
+For example, the rate for redemption for 120 days can be different from rate applicable for redemption post six months.

 Merger of Schemes

 In case of a merger of two funds for whatsoever reason, exit load will not be applicable in such a case.
-In such instances, investors are provided with the option of opting out from the fund and retrieve their amount in a specific time window.
-Failure to opt out within time window attracts an exit load.
+In such instances, investors are provided with the option of opting out from the fund and retrieving their amount in a specific time window.
+Failure to opt-out within the time window attracts an exit load.